osrf/gazebo_tutorials/gazebojs_models/tutorial.md

 node
 ~~~

-You can use the Gazebo object to query materials and also the local path of models, using the internal sim object:
+You can use the Gazebo-classic object to query materials and also the local path of models, using the internal sim object:

 ~~~
 > g = new (require('gazebojs')).Gazebo()